someparty/someparty/source/articles/2018-05-06-run-to-the-hills.html.markdown

 [Listen: PONY - "Alone Tonight" @ YouTube](https://youtu.be/hLdmJC6d-NA "#")

 Four-piece Montreal skate-punk act [Bussieres](https://bussieres.bandcamp.com/) have released a video for their song "Prestige Worldwide," which appears on their upcoming EP *Sunny Side Up*.
 The video was filmed and edited by Vincent Côté, who also produced the new record.
 The EP follows up the group's previous EP, 2016's *Orange Glow*.
-It arrives May 15 on [Thousand Island Records](https://thousandislandsrecords.bandcamp.com/).
+It arrives May 15 on [Thousand Islands Records](https://thousandislandsrecords.bandcamp.com/).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/EyhRLPRizSw" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>